DarkEmpire362/DarkEmpire362/README.md

-- Hi, I’m @DarkEmpire362
+- Hi, I’m Chandon Adkins, known more commonly by my online handle, @DarkEmpire362
-- I develop a lot of random programs that you can choose to download.
+- I develop a lot of mods and miscellaneous programming project.
-- I'm currently leaning TModloader modding.
+- I'm currently:
+-  Learning the Monogame Framework for game development in C#
+-  Taking introductory courses on C++ at University
 - You can reach me via the following:
 -  Discord: DarkEmpire362#9568
 -  Email: chandonadkins@gmail.com